Allen County, Indiana Places

 Holiday Theatre I & II

 949 Northcrest Shopping Center, "Opened in 1969 as the single screen Holiday, a second auditorium was carefully added in 1970 so that the building right up its demolition looked like a purpose built-twin.
 It was located on the grounds of the Northcrest Shopping Center. ...
 The theater survived into the 1990s and was eventually acquired by the Regal chain which closed it in 1997 or 1998, having built a rather nondescript six-plex (named the Holiday 6) just a few hundred feet away.
 The Holiday I & II sat vacant and forlorn for about five years, and the building was finally demolished in 2003."
 Read the rest from Cinema Treasures.
 See comments on Great Memories and History of Fort Wayne, Indiana.
-See local Theaters such as the Broadway Theatre, Clyde Theatre, Embassy Theatre, Holiday Theater, Jefferson Theatre, Lyric Theatre, Majestic Theatre, Palace Theatre, Paramount Theatre, and Rialto Theatre.
+See local Theaters such as the Broadway Theatre, Clyde Theatre, Embassy Theatre, Holiday Theater, Jefferson Theatre, Lyric Theatre, Majestic Theatre, Palace Theatre, Paramount Theatre, Rialto Theatre, and Strand Theatre.
 Theatre versus Theater trivia.
 Some say the spelling Theatre refers to a focus on live performances while Theater refers to the physical place.
 Others say it is the British spelling versus American spelling.

 Holter's Roost